august0815/Asteroids_Vala/README.md

 An test of the darkcore lib .
 Darkcore uses opengl to display sprite.

-The move the 'ship' with arrows , the ship rotates slowly, fire with space.
+The move the 'ship' with arrows ,  fire with space and 'w'.

 If you hit all rock´s , the game ends.

-Still 2 bugs:

-Game Over Text is not displayd!

-Crashs sometimes when ship is hit by rock.(Must rewrite detection )

-Missing animation( of explosion etc ..).
+Game has 4 level .